juanjosegarcia98/electioncalc/README.md

 <!-- badges: end -->

-The goal of electioncalc is to ...
+The goal of electioncalc is to facilitate the calculation of seat allocation for each political party in a legislative election.
+Currently, it only includes the D'Hondt method, but it will soon incorporate other well-known methods such as Sainte-Laguë, Imperiali, and others.

 ## Installation